 The ColdSculpt Process

 The ColdSculpt process is simple.
-During the treatment, your CoolSculpting technician will use a Cool Sculpt machine.
+During the treatment, your CoolSculpting technician uses a Cool Sculpt machine.
 The machines come equipped with proprietary applicators.
-The applicators target specific areas on the body where it administers the consistent cooling known as Cryolipolysis.
-The process helps the cooling technique to target fat cells deep below the surface.
+The applicators target specific areas on the body, administering consistent cooling necessary for Cryolipolysis (or cold-induced fat cell death.)

-Whenthe fat cellsare frozen, the membrane of the cell ruptures and die.
-Once dead, fat cells can no longer do their job of storing fatdestroyed , the cell releases from the body as waste.
-The fat cells cannot grow back after it exits the body.
+When fat cells freeze, the membrane of the cell ruptures and die.
+Once dead, fat cells can no longer do their job of storing fat.
+The destroyed fat cells eventually exit the body as waste.
+The fat cells cannot grow back after eliminated from the body.
 This fact is how ColdSculpt results give you a more sculpted, slim body that is long-lasting.

 Learn more about CoolSculpting >>